zrafa/MIPS32-CPU-Emulator/README.md

 making the CPU emulator a complete system, and able to run a Linux Kernel for MIPS.
 Original Emulator is a great project to start (https://github.com/JamisHoo/MIPS32-CPU-Emulator).

-Currently, it is able to run a 4.10 Linux Kernel, emulating the instruction set of jz4740 SOC CPU inside of Ben Nanonote machines.
+Currently, it is able to run a 4.10 Linux Kernel (with a fast panic after memory init), emulating the instruction set of jz4740 SOC CPU inside of Ben Nanonote machines.
 (The kernel has some patches I wrote in order to avoid the delay slots optimizations, because the emulator does not have it implemented.)